 In addition to Georgetown University, Peter studied at the University of Dijon in France and The Hague Academy of International Law in the Netherlands.

 Peter is also very active in the community.
-He is Chairman of the Board of Trustees of The Pennington School, a private, secondary school near Princeton, New Jersey.
+He is Chairman of the Board of Trustees of The Pennington School, a private, secondary school near Princeton, New Jersey, and was appointed in 2020 to the Dean's Advisory Council of the highly respected Tulane University School of Public Health and Tropical Medicine.
 For 16 years he served as President of the Philadelphia Chapter of the French-American Chamber of Commerce.
 In addition, Peter serves on the Board of Directors of London Life Reinsurance Company and the Dikembe Mutombo Foundation, Inc. Over 10 years, he also served multiple terms as Co-chair of the International Law Committee of the Philadelphia Bar Association.

 Peter maintains the world’s largest private collection of letters written by and furniture owned by Joseph Bonaparte, the elder brother of Napoleon Bonaparte.
 Joseph was at one time King of Naples and later King of Spain.
 Peter recently curated an exhibition of his Bonaparte collection, which was profiled in The New York Times.
 Peter also appeared in a television documentary, “Bonaparte’s Retreat,” which has aired many times on PBS.